October 25, 2024

 • Wages: An 18% wage increase over the 4 years of the contract: a 5% increase in year 1, a 5% increase in year 2, a 4% increase in year 3, and a 4% increase in year 4.
 We also added a longevity step of 2% at 25 years.
 And union members continue to be eligible for an annual incentive bonus of up to $5,000.

 • Protected time for planning and preparation: Our proposal provides up to 6 hours per week for activities such as planning, preparation, and coordination, with 4 hours of it designated as protected time, which helps to ensure sufficient access for our patients and members to be seen.
 These 6 hours are in addition to 2 hours set aside for meetings and another 5 hours of administrative time that is already built into appointment schedules.
-In contrast, the union’s proposal could result in a full-time therapist spending nearly half of their time — more than 19 hours a week — not seeing patients.
+In contrast, the union’s proposal could result in a full-time therapist spending nearly half of their time — potentially 19 hours a week — not seeing patients.

 • Retirement medical benefits: Most large companies do not cover retiree medical health benefits.
 We provide a fully subsidized Retiree Medical Plan and have offered enhancements to this plan, adding even more value.